 I am almost always overzealous with my key and never actually stick to it.
-However, last year I sort of figured out a key which I stuck to (wasn’t written down though).
-This year’s bullet journal key is based on what I already do.
+However, last year I figured out a key which I held to (I did not write down though).
+This year’s bullet journal key is based on what I already do. .

 When I was researching and writing my Future Logging post, I came across the calendex and fell in love.
-I have no idea if I will actually use it or what I will use it for, but I love the idea of it and how it looks.
+I have no idea if I will use it or what I will use it for, but I love the idea of it and how it looks

-Again, I have another future log; however, this one is designated to birthdays and holidays.
+Again, I have another future log; however, I designated this one to birthdays and holidays.
 I think maybe events can be put in the calendex.
-This layout is super minimal and I love it.
-Also, it takes up 4 pages.
+This layout is super minimal, and I love it.
+Also, it takes up four pages.

 Last year I tried to do monthly running to-dos, but I hated having to migrate it every month, often with zero progress.
 This year, I have decided to put my running to-do in the front of the notebook next to my goals page.

 I have done more detailed goals pages in the past and have loved them.
 However, this year I decided to go with something a little more minimal and list-like.
 I decided to do this for both aesthetic and practical purposes.